theodox/quoradl/README.txt

 ## Final note

 This is intended for fellow authors who want to save their own content.
 If you are downloading other people's answers please respect their copyright and their NOT FOR REPRODUCTION flags (if those are present, they are included in the front matter of the markdown files)

+The `quoradl` script is released under the MIT (= "do what you like, attribute the original author") license.